enormandeau/barque/README.md

 ## Results

-Once the pipeline has run, all result files are found in the `12_results` folder.
+Once the pipeline has finished running, all result files are found in the `12_results` folder.

 ### Taxa count tables, named after the primer names